hasnathkalam/msba212-reddit-assignment/README.md

 REDDIT_CLIENT_ID     = "YOUR_CLIENT_ID_HERE"
 REDDIT_CLIENT_SECRET = "YOUR_CLIENT_SECRET_HERE"
 REDDIT_USER_AGENT    = "YOUR_USER_AGENT_HERE"
-Save this file locally and do not upload it to GitHub for security reasons.
+Saved the actual .env file locally and would not upload it to GitHub for security reasons.
+This is example file.

 ### 4. Execution
 Run the script using either of the following methods: